 Physical or mental health problems can be both a cause and consequence of homelessness.
-People experiencing homelessness are more likely than most to have an issue with their health.
-The average age of death for a homeless man is 47, and for a woman just 43, and poor health is at the root of this problem.
+People experiencing homelessness are more likely than most to have an issue with their health; the average age of death is 45 for a man, and for a woman just 41, and poor health is at the root of this problem.

 That’s why improving health is such an important part of St Mungo’s approach to tackling homelessness.